Amorgos sailing holidays

 The remains of several ancient cities, extensive cemetery areas, finds of coins and rock inscriptions bear witness to the importance of the island in Minoan and Hellenistic times as a port of call on the sea route between Milos and the south-eastern Aegean.

-It is possible to sail bloodcurdlingly close along – and seemingly under – the 200 – 650 m high and near-vertical cliffs on the NE coast Lat Long for instance when sailing from / to Astypalaia.
+It is possible to sail bloodcurdlingly close along – and seemingly under – the 200 – 650 m high and near-vertical cliffs Lat Long on the NE coast for instance when sailing from / to Astypalaia.

 See selected-words: l'appel du vide come to mind…